solita/solita.github.com/_posts/2018-11-11-Generating-test-data-with-Burp.md

 ## Intruder attack!

-After that it's simple to send the request to Burp's *Intruder* which is a tool to create multiple attacks against the same endpoint and customize the attack.
+From the proxy view it's simple to send the request to Burp's *Intruder* which is a tool to create multiple attacks against the same endpoint and customize the attack.
 The user can select which parameters or HTTP headers to test and what kind of encoders and value generators are used.

 First we need to select which part of the request we want to attack.
 In this case I have marked the name fields as the targets.